Scale your business with our modular plugins.

 Here, you can customize nearly everything about your website’s appearance.
 For example, you can edit the site identity, header, footer, background, and widgets.
 Any changes you make will be shown in real-time with the live preview on the right side of your screen.

 Since we will be customizing the footer, select the Footer option.
-You will see various color options that you can change for the footer and they include colors for the background, heading, text, and link.
+You will see various color options that you can change for the footer, and they include colors for the background, heading, text, and link.

 All in all, make sure that your footer is noticeable and matches the overall style of your website’s design using the live preview.
 Once you’re happy with the changes, click Publish to make the changes live.